Building permits

 What you can do if your application is refused

 If your municipality refuses your building permit application, you will be told why.
-If you can't resolve the problems with the municipality, you have a few options for appealing their decision.
+If you are unable to resolve the issues with your municipal building department, you have options for appealing their decision.

 If the problem relates to technical requirements set out in the Building Code, you may appeal to the Building Code Commission.
 The Building Code Commission is an independent adjudicative tribunal of the provincial government whose mandate is to hear disputes related to compliance with the technical requirements of the Building Code.

 If the problem relates to compliance with other applicable laws, such as interpretation of the zoning bylaw, you can appeal to a judge of the Superior Court of Justice, who will review the matter.
-You may want to talk to a lawyer first.
+However, you may want to consult a lawyer first.

 Construction inspections

 The Building Code sets out the stages of construction when different types of buildings must undergo a mandatory inspection.
-It is the responsibility of the permit holder to contact the municipality for an inspection when the project is at the stage of construction set out in the Building Code.
+It is the responsibility of the permit holder to contact the municipality for an inspection when the project is at a stage of construction, as set out in the Building Code (for example, footings, structural framing,).
 The municipal building official is required to carry out the inspection within two working days of being notified.
 For construction of a sewage system, the inspector has five working days to conduct the inspection.
-During the inspection, an inspector will inspect the work to determine if it is carried out in accordance with the Building Code, your permit and the approved plans.
+During the inspection, an inspector will examine the work to determine if it is carried out in accordance with the Building Code, your permit, and the approved plans.

 You will also be required to: